 I KNOW, RIGHT?!
 How can you NOT understand your own kind?
 WHAT IS THE MATTER WITH ME?!

 I’m not saying I don’t understand ALL women… but for the most part… this idea of “femininity” that a lot of people have?
 It’s not me.
 It is SO not me.

 To clarify, I don’t really think I have a reason for feeling this way.
 I grew up genuinely believing that girls were the bomb.
 Boys were cool too… but girls?
 Girls were awesome.

 But… the way I remember it… girls were cool because they were feisty and spunky and opinionated.
 They were girly but tough.
 They had their own thoughts and opinions.
 They were self-sufficient.
 They were funnier than heck, could hold their own in any conversation, and they just kind of did their own thing.
 They just were who they were… which is what made them so cool.

 And for a while?
-I fell in with this group of girls… because I hadn’t quite figured out where I fit in.
+I fell in with these types of women… because I hadn’t quite figured out where I fit in.
 But once I started writing and finding my voice… this group just didn’t make sense to me anymore.
 Suddenly, I had an opinion… and I wasn’t afraid to voice it… and I didn’t fit the mold of a good “woman”… I was too feisty and independent, and yeah… I was a bit of a feminist.
 Not in a bra-burning, pro-choice touting, “MEN SUCK!” kind of way… but I figured I had something to add to the conversation, and just because I was a woman didn’t mean I wasn’t going to speak up.

 Where I grew up, women were supposed to be tough.
 Too tough.
 They swore like sailors, could drink anyone under the table, belched the alphabet, and would beat any man in an arm wrestling match.
 They like loud trucks, getting dirty, and proving they could carry their own weight.
 Femininity be damned.